FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

 you can use the order constraint inside the `referenceContent` requirement.

 <Note type="info">

+The <LanguageSpecific to="evitaql,java,rest,csharp">`referenceContent`</LanguageSpecific> ordering
-The `referenceContent` filter implicitly targets the attributes on the same reference it points to, so you don't need to specify a [`referenceHaving`](../filtering/references.md#reference-having) constraint.
-However, if you need to declare constraints on referenced entity attributes, you must wrap them in the [`entityHaving`](../filtering/references.md#entity-having) container constraint.
+<LanguageSpecific to="graphql">on reference fields</LanguageSpecific> implicitly targets the attributes on the same reference
+it points to, so you don't need to specify a [`referenceProperty`](../ordering/reference.md#reference-property) constraint.
+However, if you need to declare constraints on referenced entity attributes, you must wrap them in the [`entityProperty`](../ordering/reference.md#entity-property) container constraint.

 </Note>

 Let's say you want your parameters to be ordered by an English name of the parameter.
 To do this, use the following